 - Frisco Historic Park and Museum, CO - Especially if this is your first trip “out west”, then this is a wonderful place to be introduced to the history of the Old West.
 This open air museum includes a schoolroom and other period buildings, all clustered within the modern town of Frisco.

 - Arches National Park, UT - Just north of Moab, Utah, less than 10 miles from I-70, you can see one of Utah's most uniquely beautiful parks.
 Full of towering arch-like formations carved out of stone over millennia, Arches National Park is a must-see for anyone who loves to be awed by nature.
+You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
+Please check the national park's website for up-to-date information.

 - Las Vegas, NV - Even though Sin City has been steadily cleaning up its act, it is still America's premier adult playground.
 From over the top shows to the fountains of the Bellagio and flashy casinos along the strip, Las Vegas knows how to dazzle.